OpenBCM V1.13-36-g8006 (Linux)

 476kHz - Trial transmission NW VK7 - Brenton VK7HP

-And locally in Hobart on UHF CB Ch.24 - Mark VK7FMAC and HFCB24 with Luke (no Callsign).
+And locally in Hobart on UHF CB Ch.24 - Any Takers and HFCB24 with Luke (no Callsign).

 Missed it live?
 Catch the replay Tuesday 8pm on repeaters VK7RAA (North), VK7RHT, and on UHFCB24/HFCB24 (South).